Potential Dangers of Oven Cleaning Products

 There are numerous cases every week of damage to both humans and appliances where the instructions have become ‘destructions’ because warnings have not been heeded.
 Warnings are put onto oven cleaning products for good reason.
 A common toxic ingredient found in many ‘off the shelf’ oven cleaners is sodium hydroxide more commonly known as caustic soda.
 This product is a high alkaline that can cause a lot of damage if not used properly.

 As oven cleaning experts, we’re here to give you all the guidance we can, from using the best oven cleaner products to an ultimate guide on how to clean your oven.
 We want to ensure your complete safety, and using a professional oven cleaner can increase your security to ensure your oven is clean to a high standard and without any dangerous accidents.

 Type the FIRST HALF of your postcode to find an Ovenu technician in your area.

 Is Caustic Soda Dangerous?

 Many are unaware that many chemicals found in oven-cleaning products can cause harm to humans.
 Commonly referred to as Caustic Soda (Lye), Sodium Hydroxide is found in most oven cleaner products and can cause skin burns and irritation to the eyes.

 Lye is an effective cleaning chemical because it reacts with the baked-on grease in your oven as it decomposes fats and sugars into soapy compounds that can be washed away.
 However, caustic soda can be dangerous to humans and ruin some of your appliances if not used correctly.

 What Can Caustic Soda Do If Used Incorrectly?

-Here is a detailed list of all the potential issues that arise from using oven cleaner chemicals:
+Here is a detailed list of all the potential dangers that arise from using oven cleaners with caustic soda:

 - Burns to the skin